appleboy/blog-theme/exampleSite/content/post/2015-02-20-test-markdown.md

 ---
 title: Test markdown
-description: Each post also has a subtitle
+subtitle: Each post also has a subtitle
 date: 2015-02-20
 ---